top of page

 When you’re stuck, the best thing to do is turn inwards to see what answers lie within your (because if the answers exist out there in the world, wouldn’t they be easier to find?)

-I journalled, read self-help books, questioned the meaning of life and my place in it.
+I journaled, read self-help books, questioned the meaning of life and my place in it.
 But I also started really trying to think through what other career options might be viable for me, doing my best to think outside the box.

 I needed help thinking outside my own box though and a few books that helped were You are a Badass and Born for This.